 Sono Hanabira ni Kuchizuke wo

 Tools for manipulating MSD pack/scripts of the Sono Hanabira ni Kuchizuke wo games.
-Here is the finished translation of Hanabira 1;

-Updated 22.09.2009: added more Hanabira versions support: Read the readme inside for more info.
+Updated 22.09.2009: added more Hanabira versions support:

 Updated 23.09.2009: fixed a bug in msdcomp and added a tool to convert MGD <-> PNG.
 Thanks Kamyu Aaru for writing to me.
 Also changed msg_* tools so now they can be used to extract/update files inside any archive (not just MSD).
 So you can extract a graphic from MGD, use mgd2png to convert it into PNG, edit it, convert it back and insert it in MGD.
 (Or you can of course use them to rip the CGs :))

-Download with sources (1089 downloads).
+Download with sources

 These tools are bogus and obsolete …but a new version is available.
 See the ArcTool section.